michaeln014/cse15l-lab-reports/lab2-report.md

 Explanation:
 The fix addresses the issue by having the `reversed` method update the values of `newArray` with values of the current array `arr`, the bug was that the code was changing the values of `arr` with `newArray` changing every value of `arr` to be 0 since `newArray` was just created and doesn't have any values besides 0 assigned to it.
 With the change, it fixes this having `NewArray` being assigned the values of `arr` in reverse leading to a reversed array.

+## Part 3

+Something I learned in lab in week 2 I didn't know before was how to run a web server.
+Before I didn't know how to run a web server on my own but with lab in week 2, I learned how to start one and add text or numbers to it.